 Mahican participles for VTIs look just like regular conjunct forms with initial change and usual conjunct endings, but unlike conjunct forms used as verbs, participles function as nouns and participles add endings to mark a plural object.

 Sometimes an animate plural ending is added to a participle.
-This can happen when the object is animate for a VAIO.
+This can happen for VAIOs when the object is animate.

 Niik apunusak miichuyąąniik.
 Those apples, the ones I ate.

-An animate plural ending can be found when the subject is plural.
+An animate plural ending can also be found when the subject is plural.

 Miichiichiik.
 The ones who ate it.

 VTI participles may be translated using terms like : ‘It that he …’ or ‘where, what, how he or the one who…’